 Note: for many topics, there are highly specific subject headings like:

 The Princeton University Library contains incredible troves of primary sources, from original diaries and letters to posters and photographs to declassified government documents.
-Many are held by the Rare Books and Special Collections department, but others are part of the general collections in Firestone or elsewhere.
+Many are held by the Special Collections department, but others are part of the general collections in Firestone or elsewhere.

 Princeton’s Mudd Manuscript Library houses two collections of primary sources that are often used in writing senior theses in history.
 The first is the University Archives, which documents the history of Princeton University.
 The second is the Public Policy Papers collection, which include important collections representing individuals and organizations in the areas of 20th-century American foreign policy, jurisprudence, journalism, public policy formation, and international development.
 See http://www.princeton.edu/~mudd/ for more information or email firstname.lastname@example.org for an appointment.

-The Rare Books and Special Collections department on Firestone houses a rich variety of books, manuscripts, graphic arts, coins, and other artifacts.
+The Special Collections department on Firestone houses a rich variety of books, manuscripts, graphic arts, coins, and other artifacts.
 The collections are particularly rich for American history, but cover many other times and places.
-See http://www.princeton.edu/~rbsc/ for more information or email email@example.com for an appointment.
+See rbsc.princeton.edu for more information or email email@example.com for an appointment.

 Some of our other non-rare "special collections":